niu-lijinliang/Spider-Baidu-Index/README.md

 - Press F12 to enter the console and select network
 - Refresh the page, and you'll see some things.
 Select the index.html, you can get the cookie from the right window.
-- Copy the Cookie to 'COOKIE'
+- Copy the Cookie to `COOKIE`

 ### Other Settings
 The comment of config.py provides the code for all areas.
-Choose some for 'AREA_CODE'
+Choose some for `AREA_CODE`

-You can provide any number of 'KEYWORDS', but this will only crawl 5 keywords at a time.
+You can provide any number of `KEYWORDS`, but this will only crawl 5 keywords at a time.

-'DATE' needs to be no earlier than 2011-1-1
+`DATE` needs to be no earlier than 2011-1-1

-'KIND' corresponds to 3 data sources on Baidu
+`KIND` corresponds to 3 data sources on Baidu
 Index